The hidden war for seeds and water

-As a specialist in the anthropology of law with extensive fieldwork experience, professor Antonio Luigi Palmisano from the University of Salento.
-He has traveled within societies most of us only read about.
-He also had the privilege to be in the role of an expert for the Italian Ministry of Foreign Affairs on several important missions.
+As a specialist of anthropology of law with extensive fieldwork experience, professor Antonio Luigi Palmisano is an Associate at the University of Salento.
+He has lived within societies most of us only read about.
+He also assisted the Italian Ministry of Foreign Affairs on several important missions as an expert.
 Palmisano is an advocate of action anthropology, which stands for empowering people and protecting local resources.

 He has also developed a new theory which he calls “Post-global anthropology”.

 As we are facing the ongoing refugee crisis provoked by the global politics, crumbling economies and the abuse of natural resources, professor Palmisano shared some very important insights into the current global affairs.

 Have you ever heard about odious debt?